 It’s certainly easy to be impressed by the fidelity of the blasted landscape – even tiny details, like sunlight catching layers of pollution on rivers that coast the train line.
 This is one of the most impressively rendered expressions of the post-apocalypse yet.

 The Aurora, too, is a beautiful central piece of environment design.
 As it carves through the snowy winter landscape in the early game, you’re able to chat with your crew members (one of whom is literally referred to as “Idiot”, which is great), fiddle with the radio to find beacons or even music, and put in your shift shovelling coal into the boiler.
 The space is positively covered in small pieces of environmental storytelling.
 It’s at times like this when the atmosphere returns, albeit one of cautious optimism, rather than the Metro’s fatalistic desperation.

 It’s a shame then that within such a gorgeous world, there is still room for bugs.

 Nothing game-breaking, mind.
 It’s small things like subtitles becoming locked on single pieces of dialogue and never moving forward.
 The player model becoming stuck on small bits of invisible geometry in the ground.
 At one point, we swear we saw an enemy appear from nowhere to start attacking.
 This new atmosphere that 4A Games is trying to cultivate above ground struggles in multiple ways.
 But then, nowadays these things are what patches are there to deal with.

 It’s rather funny to reflect on something like Metro Exodus and realise that, for everything changed, it still feels deeply at home within the Metro franchise.
 The bizarre horror, the workmanlike approach to combat and survival, plus the ability to explore some truly weird locations makes this a welcome addition to the post-apocalyptic pantheon.

-Metro Exodus is available on February 15 for PS4 and Xbox One.
+Metro Exodus is available now for PS4 and Xbox One.